vijayvaghela72/Magical-Study/README.md

-# Welcome page, Login Page and Sign up page - Flutter UI
+# Welcome To Magical Study

 ## [Watch it on YouTube](https://youtu.be/ExKYjqgswJg)